 Another of the effects of heroin abuse relates to developing mood disorders, such as depression, anxiety, and other mental health conditions.

 A lot of crime is associated with heroin use, including stealing, violent acts, and being arrested.
 These results can have a great impact on someone’s personal life and employment, as well as cause a huge financial impact.

 If you suspect someone you care about may be abusing heroin, there are certain signs that may help you confirm your suspicions.

 Signs of heroin addiction can include:

 - Bruises or track marks on arms or legs from needle injections

 - Trouble with speech or coordination

 - Digestive difficulties

 - Money disappearing or being used for secret reasons

-These are just some signs of heroin use.
-If you are concerned about a loved one or someone you know and notice these signs, it could be time to consult a professional.
+If you are concerned about a loved one and notice these signs, it could be time to consult a professional.
 You can always call to speak with a professional to determine if there is a need to intervene and find a treatment program.
-The sooner they get help, the safer they and their loved ones will be.
+The sooner a person gets help, the safer they and their loved ones will be.